 Let's start with this glamorous angel makeup look, which reminds us of something an old Hollywood starlet would wear.
 The key aspects of this look are mile-long lashes, frosty eye shadow, and pink lipgloss.
 It's vintage, classic, and heavenly.
 To get those fluttery lashes try the Ardell Individuals ($5), these lashes allow for a customized look making them even more fluttery.
 Angelic.
 "You can also mix the Moondust Face & Body Liquid Glitter ($29) into your foundation for the ultimate sheer shimmer finish," says Kassajikian.
 How angelic.

 Lilac Angel Makeup

 Technically, this blue glitter cut crease wasn't solely created for pairing with an angelic Halloween costume, but we think it should anyway.
 The sky blue certainly seems heavenly to us, especially when paired with a cloudy white eyeliner.
+Use the NYX White Liquid Liner ($7) to recreate this look at home.
 Pretty, right?

 Kylie Jenner Angel Makeup

 Remember when Kylie Jenner dressed up as an angel for Halloween and surprised us all with her icy white mascara?
 This YouTuber re-created that very same look.
 It's a year later, and we're still obsessed with it.
 To get the ultimate wow-factor you'll need rhinestones.
 We love these ones from amazon ($8).
 Apply carefully with lash glue and you're ready to go, angel.

 This look is all about cool-toned makeup.
 You'll need bubblegum pink lipstick, silver eye shadow, and some glue-on jewels to replicate this look, and maybe a halo and a set of wings, too.
 Glitter is essential, and we love this one in shade opal ($4).
 The flecks of blue and pink give it an extra special sparkle.